josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Follow these steps:

-*   To manage the heroes, create a `HeroesModule` with routing in the heroes folder and register it with the root `AppModule`.
+*   To manage the heroes, create a `HeroesModule` with routing in the heroes directory and register it with the root `AppModule`.

     <code-example format="shell" language="shell">